 Why do you get sore after working out?

-According to WHOOP senior performance scientist Cedric Unholz, post-sweat muscle soreness is scientifically known as delayed-onset muscle soreness (DOMS).
+According to Cedric Unholz, strength and conditioning coach and former senior performance scientist at WHOOP, post-sweat muscle soreness is scientifically known as delayed-onset muscle soreness (DOMS).
 “This soreness is typically caused by exercise involving eccentric loading and/or unfamiliar movements that the body is unaccustomed to at the time of the training session,” he explains.
 “Symptoms include stiffness, decreased joint range of motion (ROM), reduced force/power production capacity, and inflammation.”

-Rondel King, MS, an exercise physiologist at NYU Langone Sports Performance Center, adds that soreness essentially means that you’ve damaged your muscle fibers (which is necessary for gains).
+Rondel King, MS, an exercise physiologist in New York City, adds that soreness essentially means that you’ve damaged your muscle fibers (which is necessary for gains).

 While all of those things (save for gains) sound less than pleasant, I’d be lying if I said those side effects don’t sometimes feel like the goal.
 I mean, yeah it sucks when going up stairs hurts and my legs feel really heavy—but it also makes me feel proud, because I know that I've put in some good work during my sweat sesh.
 It's also exactly why I get kind of mad if my muscles aren't sore after a workout.